wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - After code context begins to become an issue, then an assessment of the scripts, and where the most lines can be saved, by taking the functions then, optimize and make more dynamic and compacted, so as to generally take less lines, to make the context back to safe level.
 - Ensure project is complete working version, bug free and as intended.
 - Its AMD only, but will possibly feature intel/nvidia later, at some point after completion.
+- a youtube demonstration video, to gain interest and guide people.

 ## Description:
 - Qwen-Agent is an agent framework, hence here is my drop in advanced interface for Qwen-Agent.